 "When I first came to Japan, I had a neighbour who was a geisha.
-She played the shamisen every day and wore a traditional Japanese kimono," Rinka said in the port town of Shimoda, 200 kilometers southwest of Tokyo.
+She played the shamisen (Japanese stringed instrument) daily and wore a traditional Japanese kimono," Rinka said in the port town of Shimoda, 200 kilometers southwest of Tokyo.